infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 ValidateAntiForgeryToken | Helps prevent cross site request forgeries HandleError | Can specify a view to render in the event of an unhandled exception

 Action filters can be applied at the method level, the class level OR the global level via FilterConfig.RegisterGlobalFilters e.g. the HandleError attribute.
-This uses the Error.cshtml view by default (when CustomErrors are on)
+This uses the Error.cshtml view by default (when CustomErrors are on) - configured to use this by default.

 Custom action filters can be created by creating a class which inherits from `ActionFilterAttribute`.
 There are 4 main methods availble to override:
 1. `OnActionExecuting` - look at the request before an action executes